Web Technologies in Retail: Opportunities in the Online Retail Marketplace

 Traditional websites were designed to scale to the desktop; however recent options to access the web on a multitude of devices has created demand for responsive websites that automatically adjust to the size and resolution of the viewer’s screen — whether on a desktop or laptop computer, smartphone, “phablet”, tablet… watch… eyewear… or whatever’s next!

-When visiting a responsive site, customers view all content on screen with no adjustments or scrolling necessary.
+When visiting a responsive site, customers view all content on the screen with no adjustments or scrolling necessary.
 From their inception, such sites are developed specifically to automatically resize and reorganize page content in a way that’s easy to view.
 For example, certain elements like sidebars or pictures can be repositioned or hidden to achieve an optimal page viewing experience.

-With online retail booming and more and more people using smartphones and tablets for web surfing, delivering your content using a responsive website gives you a significant competitive advantage.
+With an online retail booming and more and more people using smartphones and tablets for web surfing, delivering your content using a responsive website gives you a significant competitive advantage.
 Lightweight, agile and device-friendly sites are much more adept at converting mobile shoppers into loyal customers.
 If a site isn’t mobile-responsive and renders horribly — with graphic elements haphazardly scattered across the user’s screen from failure to automatically resize to its dimensions — it is definitely losing a lot of visitors, and money, as a result.

 Web store integration with POS / ERP